-Once the auto header height control (AHHC) system has been configured to work with the header, the preset cutting height can be set.
+Once the auto header height control (AHHC) system has been configured to work with the header, the preset cutting height can be configured.
+The preset cutting height refers to the header height that the AHHC system will attempt to maintain as the combine moves forward.